About Me

 { seek and you will find }

-I like drawing, I like words, I like the way colors play with each other.
-I like things that are sublime and things that are balanced but not rigid, and the juxtaposition of realism and abstraction.
-I love things that are not contrived, and I love following the leading of the spirit and finding out what will happen next.
+I like drawing, I like words, and I like the way colors play with each other.
+I like things that are sublime and things that are balanced but not rigid, and the juxtaposition of realism and abstraction, clarity and ambiguity.
+I love things that are not contrived, and I love being led into mystery and finding out what will come of it, and I hope that others experience at least a small bit of that in my work.

 Bio

 Chrys Corn Goodman grew up in the San Francisco Bay Area and attended the Academy of Art in San Francisco and California State University Hayward (now Cal State East Bay) where she studied under Corban LePell and graduated with a B.A. in Fine Art, cum laude.
-While attending CSUH, her love of realism morphed into a love of figurative abstraction and a responding to the work as it evolves, often incorporating words and lyrics which so often hold deeper meaning.
+Through LePell’s mentorship, her affinity for realism morphed into a love of figurative abstraction and responding to the work as it evolves, regularly incorporating words or lyrics which so often suggest the meaning behind each piece.

-In 2022, she was introduced to oil and cold wax medium and subsequently to encaustic (hot wax), which changed the direction of her art to include more embedded mixed media and found object elements.
-The resulting works reflect both her realist and abstract backgrounds.
+In the past few years, she was introduced to cold wax medium and subsequently to encaustic, which changed the direction of her art to include more embedded found objects and gold leaf.
+Whether primarily oil, encaustic or acrylic, her mixed media works include a balance of drawing, painting and scraping, and combines both representational and abstract elements.

 Get In Touch